ganelson/inform-evolution/proposals/0004-using-data-files-in-blorbs.md

 is no longer very useful, but since we have this for figures and sounds, we will have it for these too.) `type` must be one of `BINA`, `TEXT` or `FORM`, in full caps.

+3.2.
+This is a purely additive change to inblorb, which advances from version 4 to version 4.1, following semver conventions.